TurboGears/tg2/docs/main/Controllers.rst

 ===========================

 The nerve center of your TurboGears application  is **the controller**.
-It ultimately handles all user actions, because every http requests arrive here first.
+It ultimately handles all user actions, because every HTTP requests arrive here first.
 The controller acts on the request and can call upon other TurboGears components (the template engines, database layers, etc.) as its logic directs.